ngnamtran/Stock/README.md

 ### Energy

 #### Exxon Mobil (XOM)
-  Data records in Millions, shares outstandings in ones.
+  Data records in thoundsands
 <br>   For 4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3 of this year
 <br>    Apllied for Total Net sales/ Net Revenue, Net Income, EPS
+<br>   In order to find the Q4 EPS, EPS =  Net Income (net earnings) of Q4 / diluted weighted average common shares
 <br>  For Net income, find "Net income (loss) attributable to ExxonMobil".
 For total Net Sales/Net Revenue, find "Total revenues and other income".
 <br>  Total debt = long-term debt + Notes and loans payable

 #### Chrevon (CVX)
-  Data records in Millions, shares outstandings in ones.
+  Data records in thoundsands
 <br>   For 4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3 of this year
-<br>    Apllied for Total Net sales/ Net Revenue, Net Income, EPS
+<br>    Apllied for Total Net sales/ Net Revenue, Net Income
+<br>    EPS for all quarter is directly found in annual report of each year
 <br>  For Net income, find "Net Income (Loss)Attributable to Chevron Corporation".
 <br>  Total debt = Long-term debt + short term debt
 #### Shell PLC (SHEL)
-  Data records in thoundsands, shares outstandings in ones.
-Data report directly in the website of Shell. before Q2 2022, we combine the shares common A and B. We find EPS under "Earning per share per ADS"
+  Data records in thoundsands Data report directly in the website of Shell. before Q2 2022, we combine the shares common A and B. We find EPS under "Earning per share per ADS".
+Links: https://www.shell.com/investors/results-and-reporting/quarterly-results.html
 <br>  For Total debt, we find Find "total debt" in APM sheet
 #### Marathon Petroleum Corporation (MPC)
-  Data records in Millions, shares outstandings in ones.
-Data is found in directly website
+  Data records in thoundsands
-<br>   Q4 is found in directly website
+<br>   In order to find the Q4 EPS, EPS =  Net Income (net earnings) of Q4 / diluted weighted average common shares, 2018, 2017 found directly in report
+<br>   For 4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3 of this year.
+Apllied for Total Net sales/ Net Revenue, Net Income
 <br>  For Net Sales/ Net revenue, find "Sales and other operating revenue".
 <br>  Total debt = Debt due within one year + Operating lease liabilities + Long-term debt + Long-term operating lease liabilities
 #### Halliburton Co (HAL)
   Data records in Millions, shares outstandings in ones.
-<br>   For 4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3 of this year
-<br>    Apllied for Total Net sales/ Net Revenue, Net Income, EPS
+<br>   For 4 report, take the features of annual report, minus to the sum of features of Q1, Q2, Q3 of this year.
+Apllied for Total Net sales/ Net Revenue, Net Income
+<br>   In order to find the Q4 EPS, EPS =  Net Income (net earnings) of Q4 / diluted weighted average common shares, 2018, 2017 found directly in report
 <br>  For Net income, find "Net income attributable to company".
 <br>  Total debt = "Current portion of operating lease liabilities" + "Long-term debt" + "Operating lease liabilities"